dojo/docs/dojox/image/Lightbox.rst

 Styling The Dialog
 ==================

-LightboxDialog extends `dijit.Dialog <dijit/Dialog>`_, so the same 'rule' applies concerning the underlay.
+LightboxDialog extends :ref:`dijit.Dialog <dijit/Dialog>`, so the same 'rule' applies concerning the underlay.
 The Widget used to block the background page while the Dialog is visible receives an ``id`` based on the Dialog itself.
 For instance, the MasterDialog used has an id of ``dojoxLightboxDialog``, causing the underlay id to become ``dojoxLightboxDialog_underlay``.
 You can use plain CSS targeting that id:

 .. code-block :: html